IanHeinrich/stellaris-galaxy-forge/README.md

 Download the latest release from
 [the Releases page](https://github.com/IanHeinrich/stellaris-galaxy-forge/releases).

-Each release starts with a short "Which file do I download?" list that links the right file for your computer.

 - Windows: `Stellaris-Galaxy-Forge-<x.y.z>-Windows-Installer.exe`.
 It is
   signed by "Open Source Developer, Ian Heinrich".
 While the certificate is new, Windows SmartScreen may still warn before it runs.
 Click "More